FabricMC/fabric-docs/develop/rendering/gui/custom-widgets.md

 @[code lang=java transcludeWith=:::1](@/reference/latest/src/client/java/com/example/docs/rendering/screens/CustomWidget.java)

-## Adding The Widget To The Screen
+## Adding the Widget to the Screen

 Like all widgets, you need to add it to the screen using the `addDrawableChild` method, which is provided by the `Screen` class.
 Make sure you do this in the `init` method.